alphagov/govuk-prototype-kit/docs/documentation/using-notify.md

 ### Keeping your key safe

 It’s really important that you keep your key secret.
-If you put it in the `.env` file it’s safe – that file isn’t published on Github.
+If you put it in the `.env` file it’s safe – that file isn’t published on GitHub.
 If you do accidentally publish your key somewhere you must sign into Notify and revoke it.